schemathesis/schemathesis/docs/customization.rst

 Also, these decorators will check the signature of your hook function to match the specification.
 Each hook should accept ``context`` as the first argument, that provides additional context for hook execution.

-Hooks registered on the same level will be applied in the order of registration.
+Hooks registered on the same scope will be applied in the order of registration.
 When there are multiple hooks in the same hook location, then the global ones will be applied first.

 Common hooks
 ------------